 Networks and Collaboration4.3 Government Engagement

-4.3.1 Firms receiving government financial assistance
+4.3.1 Businesses receiving government financial assistance

 In 2017-18, just over one in ten Australian business (12.6 per cent) received any form of financial assistance from either Commonwealth, state/territory or local governments for innovation.
 Business size largely determines the share of businesses receiving government financial assistance.
 Large businesses, those with 200 or more persons, receive the most financial assistance, but this assistance also fluctuates over time.
 Large businesses who received tax concessions almost halved from 21.9 per cent in 2011-12 to 12.7 per cent in 2017-18.
 Similarly, 28.5 per cent of large businesses received government grants in 2007-08, whilst only 16.9 per cent did so in 2016-17, which rose again to 23.6 per cent in 2017-18.
-By industry, the highest proportions of all firms receiving financial assistance in 2017-18 were in Agriculture, forestry and fishing (24 per cent) and Arts and recreation services (23 per cent).
+By industry, the highest proportions of all businesses receiving financial assistance in 2017-18 were in Agriculture, forestry and fishing (24 per cent) and Arts and recreation services (23 per cent).

-Public procurement affects innovation by influencing the demand conditions in which firms innovate and compete.
+Public procurement affects innovation by influencing the demand conditions in which businesses innovate and compete.
 The use of public procurement as a tool of innovation has been gaining in popularity in recent years, and there are some notable examples of long-standing successful adoption of such policies.
 However, the evidence base on the effectiveness and economic value of this type of support is surprisingly sparse.
-A recent survey of evidence suggests that the barriers encountered by firms generally correspond to the deficiencies addressed by procurement policies but are not sufficiently addressed by them.
-In 2014-15, Australia’s proportion of innovative firms with public procurement contracts was estimated at 21.7 per cent, below the latest available OECD average of 26.1 per cent.
+A recent survey of evidence suggests that the barriers encountered by businesses generally correspond to the deficiencies addressed by procurement policies but are not sufficiently addressed by them.
+In 2014-15, Australia’s share of innovation-active businesses with public procurement contracts was estimated at 21.7 per cent, below the latest available OECD average estimate of 26.1 per cent.
 Countries with the highest proportions include Finland, Iceland, Austria and Norway.
 The data only relate to businesses pursuing product and/or process innovation.

-Australian Bureau of Statistics, Selected Characteristics of Australian Business, Cat.
+ABS, Characteristics of Australian Business, Cat.
 No. 8167.0

-Georghiou, L. Edler, J. Uyarra, E. and J. Yeow (2014) Policy instruments for public procurement of innovation: Choice, design and assessment.
-Technological Forecasting and Social Change; Volume 86, July 2014, Pages 1-12
+Georghiou L, Edler J, Uyarra E and Yeow J (2014) Policy instruments for public procurement of innovation: Choice, design and assessment, Technological Forecasting and Social Change, Volume 86, July 2014, Pages 1-12